 While, too much hate on individual levels can lead to the breakage of family relations, and sometimes extreme reactions like murders.

-The love for property, the love for money often results in extremely harmful results.
+The love for property and the love for money often result in extremely harmful results.

 Similarly, if the hate is on the community level, it leads to the bloodshed of whole communities, and we have examples of it.

 Hate for other countries and the love for ultimate success than others leads to war and we have seen it in the form of World Wars and the bloodshed of innocents years before.